 This exercise for me in particular was quite eye opening.
 Seeing how the research evolved and more importantly why was so very interesting and changed my perspective.
 I thought I knew things, but I really didn't.
 It was a lot of the critical research and back and forth with research that really opened my eyes.
 While I knew the basics of the work that the pioneers did, I didn't really know why.
 I didn't know their reasoning for doing things the way they did them.
 While it can be easy to think that EVP starts and finishes with pressing record and listening back, there is a lot more to it than that.
 There is even a link that in a lot of ways to me makes sense as to how working with EVP has evolved into people walking around with ghostboxes.
 I am not a big fan of ghost boxes or even soundbanks etc, but reading the research why things are used the way that they are left me feeling a little more open to a possibility.

 For myself, I am looking for the how and the why.
 How is it that we can experience this phenomena and why do we investigate the way we do to experience it?
-In doing so, I wrote the LLIFS Guide to EVP which is a short eBook which starts at the beginning and ends with you walking away to continue the research our pioneers first started.
-While it is currently in eBook format, I am working on some experiements and other research which I will add to a paperback version down the track.
+In doing so, I wrote the LLIFS Guide to EVP which originally was supposed to be a short eBook.
+In fact that is what I first published.
+People kept encouraging me to release a paperback version.
+The book then evolved with more thorough detailed research added and a format change and turning it into an interactive guide where you can record your own notes and make it your own.
 I learnt so much from writing this guide and I think anyone with an interest in the paranormal regardless if you have investigated for 1 week or 10 years can benefit from.

 I would like to finish up with recommending some great books that really helped with the writing of this guide and changed my perspective on EVP!
 Books are where it is at!